In the remarkable book “How to Live on 24 Hours A Day”, the author, a man named Arnold Bennett, talks about a basic concept: time management.

 Don't Have a Kindle?

-I am a big fan of the Amazon Kindle and am crossing my fingers for a Kindle Voyage this holiday season.
+I am a big fan of the Amazon Kindle and am crossing my fingers for a Kindle Oasis this holiday season.

 But even if you don't have a dedicated Kindle – Amazon has apps for just about every platform (Mac, iPhone, iPad, Android and more).